MUAY THAI IN HUA HIN: WHERE TO TRAIN, STAY & EXPLORE

 Pictured below are inside and outside photos of a private SUV taxi (1-4 people capacity) and Van (1-9 people capacity) from Suvarnabhumi Airport, Bangkok - Vehicle will vary

 For those who value convenience, hiring a private taxi is the way to go.
 Great for small to large groups, you can choose from these vehicle types based on your needs.
-The number of people that can fit in the vehicle depends on how much luggage you have:

 Travel time: Approximately 3.5 hours.